1938–1939 in the Spanish Civil War

-The retreat from the Ebro all but determined the final outcome of the war.
+The retreat from the Ebro all but determined the outcome of the war.
 Eight days before the new year, Franco struck back by throwing massive forces into an invasion of Catalonia.

 The Nationalists conquered Catalonia in a whirlwind campaign during the first two months of 1939.
 Tarragona fell on January 14, followed by Barcelona on 26 January and Girona on 5 February.
 Five days after the fall of Girona, the last resistance in Catalonia was broken.

 On 27 February, the governments of the United Kingdom and France recognized Francoist Spain.

 Only Madrid and a few other strongholds remained for the government forces.
 On 28 March, with the help of pro-Nationalist forces inside the city (the "fifth column" General Emilio Mola had mentioned in propaganda broadcasts in 1936), Madrid fell to the Nationalists.
 The next day, Valencia, which had held out under the guns of the Nationalists for close to two years, also surrendered.
 Victory was proclaimed on 1 April, when the last of the Republican forces surrendered.

 After the end of the war, there were severe reprisals against the Nationalist's former enemies on the left, when thousands of Republicans were imprisoned and between 10,000 and 28,000 executed.
 Many other Republicans fled abroad, especially to France and Mexico.